sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 Also, ensure that you allow egress traffic to DNS ports TCP and UDP (port 53) to enable DNS resolution from the internal pod.

+## My note
+So this is allowing internal app to allow traffic out only to DB and payroll and not the external app

+- Policy Name: internal-policy
+- Policy Type: Egress
+- Egress Allow: payroll
+- Payroll Port: 8080
+- Egress Allow: mysql
+- MySQL Port: 3306

 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy